lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

 1. Let's revisit the News app router.
-If you navigate to `/articles/name-of-article`, you will notice that the `Article` and `Articles` components both render.
-Use a `Switch` component to ensure that only the `Articles` component renders when you visit `'/articles'` and only the `Article` component renders when you visit `/articles/name-of-article`.
+If you navigate to `/articles/accessibility-and-html`, you will notice that the `Article` and `Articles` components both render.
+Use a `Switch` component to ensure that only the `Articles` component renders when you visit `'/articles'` and only the `Article` component renders when you visit `/articles/accessibility-and-html`.

-Hint: _TO DO_
+Hint: Import the `Switch` component from `react-router-dom` and wrap the existing routes in a `Switch`.

 2. You'll notice we've included a route with a `path` of `/`.
-This route will match any path.
+Currently, this route will match any path.
 Use the `exact` prop on that route to ensure that the route only matches when the path is exactly equal to `/`.

-Hint: _TO DO_
+Hint: `exact` is a boolean prop that is true when it is present and false when it is not.

 ## Exercise 10: _Nested routes_